About the Artist

 SARA BENNETT has been a public defender specializing in battered women and the wrongly convicted and she is the author of The Case Against Homework.
 Her photo essay, Spirit on the Inside: Reflections on Doing Time with Judith Clark, was selected for the 2014 INFOCUS Juried Exhibition of Self- Published Books at the Phoenix Art Museum.

 Her first Life After Life in Prison exhibit examines the lives of four women as they returned to society after spending decades in prison.
 It has been exhibited more than fifteen times, and featured in, among others, the Metropolitan Section of the New York Times, PBS New Hour/Art Beat and the Marshall Project.

 The Bedroom Project is the second in the Life After Life in Prison series.
-It has been featured on the FENCE 2018, Photoville 2018, the 10th International Organ Vida Photography Festival, PDN’s Photo of the Day, in the Last Look column of Governing magazine, and has been exhibited numerous times.
+It has been featured on, among others, the FENCE 2018, Photoville 2018, the 10th International Organ Vida Photography Festival, the 2018 Indian Photography Festival, Feature Shoot, and PDN’s Photo of the Day.
+Bennett is a Top 50 Finalist in the 2018 Critical Mass Competition.